jaeyunsung/RA_Autoantibodies_2023/README.md

 to find Spearman correlation coefficients.
 The autoantibody with the highest Spearman correlation is for the CISH gene.

+>Figure5_bubble_plot.R

+This script takes the quantile normalized data and the corresponding RA patients' CDAI.
+The script finds the Spearman correlation between the individual autoantibody abundances and CDAI scores.
+ACPA+ RA, ACPA– RA and all RA patients are the three groups that have Spearman correlations calculated for.
+The significant correlations (P-value < 0.05 & |Rho| > 0.4) are plotted in the bubble plot in the corresponding column.

 # Data

 The raw data and the quantile normalized data are all available in the 'data' directory.